NICS prepares students for life.

 - Social studies includes U.S. Government, U.S. History, World Cultures and Geography.

-- Math includes options for Algebra I, Geometry, Advanced Algebra, Trigonometry/Calculus, or business math.
+- Math includes options for Algebra I, Geometry, Algebra II, Trigonometry/Calculus, or Consumer- Practical Math.

 - An offering of practical and elective courses such as: foreign language, economics, logic/debate, speech, business math, home-economics, physical education, family living, ministry/outreach, and others.